kuangyu0801/design-pattern-cpp/README.md

 - Dependency Inversion Principle (DIP)

 -  high-level modules should not depend on low-level modules.
 Instead, they should both depend on abstractions

+-  Interface Segregation Principle(ISP)

+If a class exposes so many members that those members can be broken down into groups that serve different clients that don’t use members from the other groups , you should think about exposing those member groups as separate interfaces.

+larger interfaces should be split into smaller ones.
+By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.

-Decorator Pattern:
+# Decorator Pattern
 https://www.tutorialspoint.com/design_pattern/decorator_pattern.htm

 Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
 This type of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.